gmallard/stomp-demo/README.txt

 # ruby19:: ruby 1.9.0 (2008-06-20 revision 17482) [i486-linux]
 # ruby191:: ruby 1.9.1p243 (2009-07-16 revision 24175) [i486-linux]
 #
-# During those tests the stompserver continued to run on Ruby 1.8.7.
-#
 # === stompserver Note
 #
-# This code needs to be tested with the stompserver running under Ruby:
+# This code was tested with the stompserver running under Ruby:
 #
 # * 1.9.0
 # * 1.9.1
 #
-# The author suspects there will be problems in these cases, but this
-# should be verified and documented.
+# The standard 0.9.9 stompserver gem using ruby
+# 1.9.x fails.
 #
 # --------
 #
-# An experimental version of server code modified for 1.9.0 and 1.9.1  is
+# A version of server code modified for 1.9.0 and 1.9.1  is
 # available by:
 #
 # *	git clone git://github.com/gmallard/stompserver.git
 #
-# Note!: the experimental version also includes modifications to:
+# Note!: the 'master' branch of that repository also includes modifications to:
 #
 # * active record support for MySql
 # * additions for using standard ruby 'logger' style logging
+# * a variety of other enhancements to the stompserver code base
 #
 # To obtain a _minimal_ set of server changes for 1.9.x, see the 'minimal_19x'
-# branch at that location.
+# branch in that repository.
 #
 # === stomp Gem Note
 #
-# No rdoc documentation was produced during the standard install of this
+# No rdoc documentation was produced during the standard install of the 0.9.9
 # gem.
 It is not clear why this happened.
 I uninstalled the gem, and
 # reinstalled with the '--rdoc --ri' options, and all was well.
 #